-Unit Testing Best Practices: The 10 Commandments
+Mastering 10 Unit Testing Best Practices: Your Ultimate Guide

-These days, you live in a world where virtually every application is developed in a dynamically changing environment.
 This environment can consist of a rapidly changing customer base, a continuously changing business landscape, or an evolving operating environment.

-Whether you are a front-end, back-end, or full-stack developer, you need to produce the code quickly.
-And that code needs to be correct.
+Whether you are a front-end, back-end, or full-stack developer, you must quickly produce the code.

-One of the things that can make the task of being a developer so difficult is writing unit tests.
-At least, that’s how some developers see it.
-But, tests are important because they find problems in code.
+But tests are important because they find problems in code.
 Without these, you have to debug your code to fix it and can never be sure if you have completely fixed the issues.
 Or even worse, without tests, there is no guarantee that the issue won’t occur again in the future.

 1. Write simple tests